-We have previously written about how to kill a non-responsive program in Windows (see our post, Quickly Kill Non-Responsive Programs in Windows 7 and Vista).
+We have previously written about how to kill a non-responsive program in Windows (see our post, How to Kill a Program using the Command Line).
 If you are an Ubuntu user, there is a similar method of terminating non-responsive programs.

 Instead of logging out or rebooting to end the program, there are a couple of commands you can use in a Terminal window to kill programs that are not responding.
 There is also a graphical way to kill programs using the System Monitor.